-Teach Children Kindness to Reduce Bullying in Schools
+Kindness Activities for Kids to Help Reduce Bullying in Schools

 Please share with your friends!

-Here is a powerful quote about the importance of choosing kind words:
+Here’s a powerful reminder about the importance of choosing kind words:

 “If the words you spoke, appeared on your skin, would you still be beautiful”?

-For me, it all starts and ends with KINDNESS.
+For me, it all comes back to kindness.
 When we’re kind to someone, whether it’s with our words or actions, we never really know just how much of an impact we may have left on them.

-An Amazing True Story About The Power Of Kindness
+A True Story About the Power of Kindness

-Years ago, when I worked in retail, I served a woman who told me a story I’ll never forget.
+Years ago, when I worked in retail, I served a woman who told me an amazing story I’ll never forget.

 She couldn’t even remember doing it, but the woman never forgot.
 With no close family to leave her money to, she chose to give it to the one person who had shown her kindness.